apiel/adka/README.md

 ## Server side rendering

-Adka is first intended to do SSG, but you can use it as well for server side rendering.
+Adka is first intended to do static site generation, but you can use it as well for SSR.
 Following is an example:

 ```ts